-In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-The Authority has two items that qualify for reporting in this category - deferred outflows for OPEB and deferred outflows for pension.
+In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
+This separate financial statement element represents a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
+The Authority has two items that qualify for reporting in this category - deferred outflows for OPEB and pension.
 See Note 5 for more information on the deferred outflows for OPEB and Note 6 for more information on the deferred outflows for the pension.

-In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Authority has two types of items that qualify for reporting in this category - deferred inflows for OPEB and deferred inflows for pension.
-See Note 5 for more information on the deferred inflows for OPEB and Note 6 for more information on the deferred inflows for the pension.
+In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
+This separate financial statement element represents an acquisition of net assets that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
+The Authority has two items that qualify for reporting in this category - deferred inflows for OPEB and pension.
+See Note 5 for more information on the deferred inflows for OPEB and Note 6 for more information on the deferred inflows for pension.